 In the early 1990s, Gaubert first began working with Lagerfeld on the sound for his namesake label before eventually going on to work for Chanel and Fendi.

-He oversaw the eighty-piece orchestra at Chanel’s famous Spring/Summer 2011 show at the Grand Palais and produced the sound for Fendi’s iconic show on the Great Wall of China.
+He oversaw the eighty-piece orchestra at Chanel’s Spring/Summer 2011 show at the Grand Palais and produced the sound for Fendi’s iconic show on the Great Wall of China.

 In 2007, Gaubert also collaborated with Longchamp on a range of travel bags, iPod covers and carry-alls.